nt591/octopress-blog-Fflatiron/source/_posts/2012-10-03-nikhils-hello-world.markdown

 <!-- more -->

-"This should appear after the fold and the continue button.""
+"This should appear after the fold and the continue button."